Darxo/Hardened/README.md

 - Introduce new `LastSpawnedParty` member for `faction.nut` which always contains the last party spawned by that faction
 - Introduce new `getOwner` function for factions, which returns the owner of this factions first settlement
 - Introduce new virtual `getDroppedLoot` function for `actor.nut` returning an array of created items, which will be dropped when that actor dies
-- Supply Items (Money, Tools, Medicine, Ammunition) are now droppable
+- Supplies (Money, Tools, Medicine, Ammunition) are now droppable

 ### New Character Properties

+- `CanExertZoneOfControl` (`true` by default) can be set to `false` to force an entity to no longer exert zone of control
 - `HeadshotReceivedChance` is a modifier for the incoming headshot chance
 - `HeadshotReceivedChanceMult` is a multiplier for the incoming headshot chance
+- `ReachAdvantageMult` is a multiplier for melee skill during reach advantage
+- `ReachAdvantageBonus` is a flat bonus for melee skill during reach advantage
 - `ShieldDamageMult` multiplies shield damage dealt via active skills
 - `ShieldDamageReceivedMult` multiplies incoming shield damage up to a minimum of 1
-- `ReachAdvantageMult` is a multiplier for melee skill during reach advantage
-- `ReachAdvantageBonus` is a flat bonus for melee skill during reach advantage
-- `CanExertZoneOfControl` (`true` by default) can be set to `false` to force an entity to no longer exert zone of control
+- `WeightStaminaMult` is an array of multipliers, mirroring `::Const.ItemSlotSpaces`, which control how much the Weight of each Itemslot affects this characters Stamina
+- `WeightInitiativeMult` is an array of multipliers, mirroring `::Const.ItemSlotSpaces`, which control how much the Weight of each Itemslot affects this characters Initiative

 # Requirements